grensen/easy_regression/README.md

   <img src="https://github.com/grensen/easy_regression/blob/main/figures/easy_regression_ji.png?raw=true">
 </p>

 Here you can see how the training works.
-In the first sample, a 0 is predicted, but the input was a 5.
+In the first sample, a 0 is predicted, but the input sample was a 5.
 So the signals are added negatively to the weights for class 0.
 And the signals for the desired class 5 are added positively to the weights of the class.

 The second sample is a 0, so the signals for both classes are simply reversed now with the new input signal.
 But this already gives a very weak picture of how the learning will continue.
 After 20 samples, all classes are already filled, the incoming 9 is recognized as an 8, and is distributed according to the signal.